abdulk1/Leaflet.RotatedMarker/README.md

 ## Note

-On purpose, it doesn't rotate marker icon shadows.
-Mainly because there is no way to make it look good with the perspective of classic, pin type shadows (anyway, these shadows are so 2005, right?).
+It doesn't rotate marker icon shadows.
+There is no way to make it look good with the perspective of classic, pin type shadows.

-So just disable icon shadows, or use simple ones which will work for all marker angles.
+It's advised to disable icon shadows, or use simple ones which will work for all marker angles.